Huma Anwar

 Huma Anwar (Urdu: ہما انور) is a Pakistani translator and editor recognized for her distinguished Urdu translations of world literature.

 Her translations include works from Turkish, Brazilian, Canadian, English, and Japanese literature.
 She is recognized among those translators who introduced global literary masterpieces to Urdu readers with cultural sensitivity, stylistic precision, and idiomatic fluency.
 She has also served as editor for several acclaimed books on history, politics, fiction, and non-fiction.

 Early life and education

 Huma Anwar was born in Lahore, Pakistan.
-She received her early education in Lahore and graduated in General Science from Kinnaird College for Women, Lahore.
+She received her early education in Lahore and graduated in General Science from Kinnaird College for Women, Lahore, Pakistan.

 She earned her M.Sc. degree in statistics from the University of the Punjab, Lahore.
 Alongside her studies, she developed a deep interest in literature, linguistics, and translation — interests that shaped her later career as a distinguished translator and editor.

 Career and notable translations

 Huma Anwar began her literary career as a translator and editor and has worked with several publishing houses.
 Known for her linguistic grace and cultural sensitivity, Huma's translations preserve the literary tone and spirit of the original texts.

 She has translated works by internationally renowned authors into Urdu, including: